gridlocdev/v/doc/upcoming.md

 <sup>2</sup> For `shared` objects the compiler adds code for reference
 counting.
 Once the counter reaches 0 the object is automatically freed.
 <sup>3</sup> Since an `atomic` variable is only a few bytes in size
 allocation would be an unnecessary overhead.
-Instead the compiler creates a global.
+Instead, the compiler creates a global.

 ### Compatibility